Slow Query Log¶

 This feature adds microsecond time resolution and additional statistics to the slow query log output.
-It lets you enable or disable the slow query log at runtime, adds logging for the slave SQL thread, and adds fine-grained control over what and how much to log into the slow query log.
+It lets you enable or disable the slow query log at runtime, adds logging for the replica SQL thread, and adds fine-grained control over what and how much to log into the slow query log.

 You can use Percona-Toolkit‘s pt-query-digest tool to aggregate similar queries together and report on those that consume the most execution time.